 Your insurance company should be able to go over your coverage and explain the process of getting fertility medications.
 The insurance may issue certain requirements for medications to be covered.
 For example, you may be required to use a specific pharmacy or obtain pre-authorization before filling a prescription.

-Our authorizations and billing staff can also help you understand your coverage.
-In the event that you do not have insurance coverage for your medication, you need to understand that prices can vary greatly from pharmacy to pharmacy and prices change often.
+Our authorizations and billing staff can help you understand your coverage.
+If you do not have insurance coverage for your medication, our team will help you identify the best self-pay option, understanding that prices can vary greatly from pharmacy to pharmacy and prices change often.

-One of the many benefits of being one of the nation’s largest and most well recognized fertility centers is that our patients get access to special drug pricing from the manufacturers as well as from specialty pharmacies.
+One of the many benefits of Texas Fertility Center being one of the nation’s largest and most well-recognized fertility centers is that our patients get access to special drug pricing from manufacturers, as well as from specialty pharmacies.
 We also get access to this special pricing due to the research that we have performed with the leading fertility medication manufacturers.